mriveralee/fb-distraction-free/README.md

 fb-distraction-free
 ===================

-Hides the News Feed, Trending Topics, and Side Bar UI Counts
+Hides the News Feed, Trending Topics, and Side Bar UI Counts on Facebook